 “Jane Austen’s Christmas: The Festive Season in Georgian England” by Maria Hubert

-This book includes letters from Jane Austen, members of her family and friends and other documents describing in some considerable detail how the Georgians spent the Christmas season.
-It is interesting to compare and contrast with the Victorian era, which saw the arrival of Christmas trees, crackers and greetings cards.
+This book includes letters from Jane Austen, members of her family and friends and other documents describing in some considerable detail how Middle Class Georgians spent the Christmas season.
+It is interesting to compare and contrast with the Victorian era, which saw the arrival of crackers and greetings cards.
 There are also excerpts from Austen’s novels and Christmas poems, trivia and recipes.
-Maria Hubert also compiled “A Bronte Christmas” and “The Great British Christmas”.
-All make interesting Christmas gifts.
+The back cover reads: “Capturing the sheer delight of the Christmas period, it is a fascinating and captivating collection of everything from descriptions of Christmas celebrations in Georgian England, to memoirs, recipes, songs and stories.
+Essential reading for anyone interested in this period, or simply curious as to how Christmas was celebrated in the past, this is a wonderful piece of indulgent nostalgia.”
+The late Maria Hubert also compiled “A Bronte Christmas” and “The Great British Christmas”, among other festive offerings.

 Very clever this, very clever indeed.
 Roger Highfield takes many aspects of Christmas and applies science to them – basically putting festive theories, myths and legends to the test.
 One interesting point he proves: all Santa’s reindeer have to be female.
 The males lose their antlers before Christmas – the females don’t.
 We told you he was clever.
 Maybe don’t let the little ones in your life be made aware of some of the contents.
 Don’t want their bubbles bursting – and after all, Christmas is all about unexplainable magic isn’t it?
 You might also search out Highfield’s 1999 publication “The Physics of Christmas: From the Aerodynamics of Reindeer to the Thermodynamics of Turkey”.